James Elston

 Step 2: Preparation and marking the installation area

-Step 3: Remove selected slates
+Step 3: Removal of selected slate tiles

-Step 4: Secure the mounting brackets
+Step 5: Secure the mounting brackets

-Step 8: Install the panels
+Step 7: Mounting the solar panels

 When installing solar panels it’s a good idea to consider a solar battery.
 Currently, there is 0% VAT on batteries installed in homes and some businesses as part of a solar system.
 Solar panels are also zero VAT rated.